ietf-wg-cellar/flac-specification/flac.md

 |   |   |  Bits of 1st sample of 2nd channel
 |   |  Sign extension bits of 1st sample of 2nd channel
 |  Bits of 1st sample of 1st channel
-Sign extention bits of 1st sample of 1st channel
+Sign extension bits of 1st sample of 1st channel

 ```